drabe004/BearProject_Scripts/README.md

 # BearProject_Scripts
-A set of scripts that will process NCBI ortholog database sequences for selection analysis in Hyphy
+1) A set of scripts that will process NCBI ortholog database sequences for selection analysis in Hyphy
+2) An R script for running RERconverge on 19k mammalian gene trees from 120 mammal genomes